 Dr David Dawson; Dr Anthony Hughes; Dr Martin Jones; Dr Andrew Brennan, Dr Robbie Gill

 Bradford Royal Infirmary sees approximately 6000 deliveries per year on its busy maternity unit.
 There are 6 Obstetric Anaesthetic Consultants providing consultant cover between 8am and 6pm from Monday to Friday.
 Out of hours, anaesthetic cover is provided by a resident trainee with support from an On-Call Consultant.
-Bradford Royal Infirmary is accredited for Basic and Intermediate Level training in Obstetric Anaesthesia.
+Bradford Royal Infirmary is accredited for all levels of training in Obstetric Anaesthesia, including Advanced.

 Obstetric Anaesthetic Consultants:

 Dr Sarah Cooper (lead) Robbie Gill; Dr Lesley Hawthorne; Dr Jayne Noden;Dr Debbie Horner; Dr Louise Jobling, Dr Simon Ali, Dr Mark Greasley, Dr Fozia Hayat, Dr Al Hughes.